Fuxiao-Gao/real-time-fraud-detection-infra/readme.md

 # Real-Time Fraud Detection Dashboard

-This repository contains the **infrastructure-as-code (IaC)** for a real-time fraud detection pipeline built on **AWS**, designed to simulate real-world scenarios by ingesting live social media data from Bluesky.
+This repository contains the **infrastructure-as-code (IaC)** for a real-time fraud detection dashboard built on **AWS**, designed to simulate real-world scenarios by ingesting live social media data from Bluesky.
+It also includes the CI/CD pipelines to automate the creation and teardown of the entire infrastructure.

-> **Note:** This repository includes only the Terraform and Terragrunt code for provisioning the infrastructure.
-The actual data processing scripts, SageMaker inference logic, and image automation pipeline are located in a separate repository .
+> **Note:** This repository contains only the Terraform and Terragrunt code used for provisioning the infrastructure.
+The data processing scripts, SageMaker inference logic, and image build and deployment automation pipelines are maintained in a separate repository.

 ---